splynx/docs/files/en/tickets/tickets_overview/tickets_overview.md

 Tickets Overview
 =======

-The Splynx ticketing system has been designed to empower technicians and satisfy customers by means of integration and automation.
-We welcome you to your in-house support platform.
+The ticketing system in Splynx was designed to empower technicians and meet customers needs through integration and automation.
+It provides all the functionalities you would expect from a support platform for your support team and customers.
+Through the following tutorial, we will learn how to use **Tickets** and get to know its features.

-To help understand both perspectives, let's separate our ticketing system into two sections or views, one being an administrative perspective and the other, a customer experience.
+To help understand both perspectives, let's separate our ticketing system into two sections or views: one is the administrative perspective and the other is the customer experience.

 **ADMINISTRATORS**